-Algorithms and Complexity 2013 Extra Mästarprov1: Algorithms Mästarprov 1 should be solved individually in written form and presented orally.
-No collaboration is allowed.
-This test is given to students who failed to get E on the ordinary Mästarprov 1.
+Algorithms and Complexity 2014 Extra Mästarprov 1: Algorithms

+This test is given to students who failed on the ordinary Mästarprov 1.
 It consists of four problems.
-If at least two problems are solved correctly the test gives grade E. Your solutions should be handed in latest May 27.
-1. Fixpoints in sequences Given a sorted array of distinct integers A[1,...,n], we say that a fix point is an index i such that A[i] = i.
+If at least two problems are solved correctly the test gives grade E. Your solutions should be handed in latest May 26th.

+1. Fixpoints in sequences

+Given a sorted array of distinct integers A[1, ..., n], we say that a fix point is an index i such that A[i] = i.
 Of course, there doesn't have to be any fix points in a sequence.
 Design a divide-and-conquer algorithm that runs in time $O(\log n)$ and decides if there are any fix points in the sequence.
 The algorithm doesn't have to find all fix points, just decide if there are any fix points.
 Prove that the time complexity is correct.
-2. Identifying corrupted strings In this problem we are given a string of characters s[1,2,...,n], which we believe to be a corrupted text document in which all punctuation has vanished.
-The text could look something like 'itwasasmallroomlookingoutonthebackgarden'.
-We have an electronic dictionary in the form of a Boolean function dict() such that $$dict(w) = \begin{cases} 1 \text{ if } w \text{ is a valid word} \\ 0 \text{ otherwise} \end{cases}$$ We assume that this test can be done in time O(1).